GovDataOfficial/ckanext-dcatde/README.md

 configuration parameter `ckanext.dcatde.harvest.default_license`.
 Add the following parameter to your CKAN configuration file, e.g.:

     ckanext.dcatde.harvest.default_license = http://dcat-ap.de/def/licenses/other-closed

+### Harvesting datasets from a single source via multiple harvesters
+If you want to harvest datasets from a single source via multiple harvesters, it is recommended to add the following parameter to the harvest source configurations:

+    {"harvested_portal": "<unique-portal-name>"}

+This value will then be used to identify datasets from the same source and to update/delete them consistently.
+If this use case doesn't apply to you, you don't need to add this parameter to the harvest source configuration.

 ### Skipping datasets which does not contain any resources
 Skipping datasets which does not contain any resources can be activated by setting the optional